Mutharaiyar dynasty: The northern branch

-In the northern dominions, the Kalamalla inscription (575 AD) that is considered as the first stone record in Telugu refers to the donor as Chola Maharaja Dhananjaya Erikal Muthuraju.
-Muthuraju is but a variant of Muthuraja and Mutharaiyar.
-Erikal is the region identified with the Kamalapuram area in Kadapa district.
-Dhananjaya's father was Nandivarman Chola who was a descendant of Karikala Chola.
-Dhananjaya's son was the more illustrious Mahendravikrama referred in records as the Chola Maharaja while his grandson was Erikal Muthuraju Punyakumara the donor of the Malepadu plates, the records that describe the raising of the banks of the Kaveri by Karikala.
-Erikal Muthuraju Dhananjaya had two brothers namely Sundarananda and Simhavishnu.
-The ninth century chief Choladhiraja Srikantha who is described as an independent sovereign and as the lord of Mylapore (Mylaikkon) was a descendant of Sundarananda.
-It is of interest to note that in the Anbil plates of Sundara Chola, chief Srikantha is mentioned as the immediate predecessor of Vijayalaya Chola, the founder of Imperial Chola line.
-However the plates do not mention the relationship between Vijayalaya Chola and Srikantha.
+In the northern Telugu country, the Kalamalla inscription (c.
+575 CE)—regarded as the earliest extant stone inscription in Telugu language—records a gift by Chola Maharaja Dhananjaya Erikal Muthuraju.
+The title Muthuraju is a linguistic derivative of Mutharaiyar, while Erikal is identified with the Kamalapuram area of modern Kadapa district.
+Dhananjaya's father, Nandivarman Chola, was a descendant of Karikala Chola.
+The lineage continued through his son Mahendravikrama and his grandson Erikal Muthuraju Punyakumara, donor of the 7th-century Malepadu plates, which attribute the embankment of Kaveri River to Karikala.
+Dhananjaya's brothers included Sundarananda and Simhavishnu.
+A later descendant of Sundarananda, the 9th-century chieftain Choladhiraja Srikantha, ruled as an independent lord of Mylapore (Mylaikkon).
+In the Anbil plates of Sundara Chola, Srikantha is listed as the immediate predecessor of Vijayalaya Chola, the founder of Imperial Chola line.
+However the plates do not mention the genealogical connection between them.